Roxanne Reid - Africa Addict

 De Hoop accommodation

 Most accommodation in the reserve is run privately by the De Hoop Collection.
-It offers everything from rustic self-catering rondavels with shared ablutions at the campsite, to luxury chalets and suites.
-There’s also the Fig Tree restaurant.
-Natural Selection’s new luxury concession with amazing views has recently opened at Lekkerwater.
+It offers everything from camping and rustic self-catering rondavels with shared ablutions at the campsite, to luxury chalets, suites, and private houses.
+The Fig Tree restaurant has a lovely view out over the vlei.
+If you have deep pockets, try Natural Selection’s luxury concession with amazing views at Lekkerwater.

 Read more about De Hoop Nature Reserve